Best Single-Speed & Fixie Bikes of 2022

 Cheapest single-speed cruiser bike

-The Electra 1 is a laid back, single-speed cruiser in a stylish matte black finish.
+The Electra 1 is a laid-back, single-speed cruiser with a stylish matte black finish.
 The unisex steel frame comes in a one-size-fits-all model and has a very relaxed geometry with wide bullhorn bars.

 - 26 x 2.15″ Classic Knobby tires

 - Moustache bar handlebar

 It’s the perfect bike for lazy days spent rolling down the boardwalk with friends, enjoying the sun, and feeling the breeze.
 The extra-wide 2.125″ tires make for a smooth and comfortable ride, while the low gear ratio and coaster brake make riding the Electra 1 effortless.